PENG-Zhe/starter-academic/content/publication/2021-TNSE-BDNS/index.md

 ---
-title: "B-DNS: A Secure and Efficient DNS Based on the Blockchain Technology"
+#title: "B-DNS: A Secure and Efficient DNS Based on the Blockchain Technology"
+title: '<a href="https://ieeexplore.ieee.org/document/9387163" target="_blank">B-DNS: A Secure and Efficient DNS Based on the Blockchain Technology</a>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here